ckswilliams/modOpenREM/docs/netdicom-qr.rst

 .. sourcecode:: console

-   usage: openrem_qr.py [-h] [-ct] [-mg] [-fl] [-dx] [-f yyyy-mm-dd]
-                        [-t yyyy-mm-dd] [-e string] [-i string] [-sne string] [-sni string] [-toshiba] [-sr] [-dup]
+    usage: openrem_qr.py [-h] [-ct] [-mg] [-fl] [-dx] [-f yyyy-mm-dd] [-t yyyy-mm-dd] [-sd yyyy-mm-dd] [-tf hhmm] [-tt hhmm] [-e string] [-i string] [-sne string] [-sni string] [-toshiba] [-sr] [-dup]
                          qr_id store_id

     Query remote server and retrieve to OpenREM

     positional arguments:
       qr_id                 Database ID of the remote QR node store_id              Database ID of the local store node

     optional arguments:
       -h, --help            show this help message and exit -ct                   Query for CT studies.
-Do not use with -sr -mg                   Query for mammography studies.
-Do not use with -sr -fl                   Query for fluoroscopy studies.
-Do not use with -sr -dx                   Query for planar X-ray studies.
-Do not use with -sr -f yyyy-mm-dd, --dfrom yyyy-mm-dd
+Cannot be used with with -sr -mg                   Query for mammography studies.
+Cannot be used with with -sr -fl                   Query for fluoroscopy studies.
+Cannot be used with with -sr -dx                   Query for planar X-ray studies.
+Cannot be used with with -sr -f yyyy-mm-dd, --dfrom yyyy-mm-dd
-                           Date from, format yyyy-mm-dd
-     -t yyyy-mm-dd, --duntil yyyy-mm-dd
+                            Date from, format yyyy-mm-dd.
+Cannot be used with --single_date -t yyyy-mm-dd, --duntil yyyy-mm-dd
-                           Date until, format yyyy-mm-dd
+                            Date until, format yyyy-mm-dd.
+Cannot be used with --single_date -sd yyyy-mm-dd, --single_date yyyy-mm-dd
+                            Date, format yyy-mm-dd.
+Cannot be used with --dfrom or --duntil -tf hhmm, --tfrom hhmm
+                            Time from, format hhmm.
+Requires --single_date.
+      -tt hhmm, --tuntil hhmm
+                            Time until, format hhmm.
+Requires --single_date.
       -e string, --desc_exclude string
-                           Terms to exclude in study description, comma separated, quote whole string
-     -i string, --desc_include string
+                            Terms to exclude in study description, comma separated, quote whole string -i string, --desc_include string
-                           Terms that must be included in study description, comma separated, quote whole string
-     -sne string, --stationname_exclude string
+                            Terms that must be included in study description, comma separated, quote whole string -sne string, --stationname_exclude string
-                           Terms to exclude in station name, comma separated, quote whole string
-     -sni string, --stationname_include string
+                            Terms to exclude in station name, comma separated, quote whole string -sni string, --stationname_include string
-                           Terms to include in station name, comma separated, quote whole string
-     -toshiba              Advanced: Attempt to retrieve CT dose summary objects and one image from each series
+                            Terms to include in station name, comma separated, quote whole string -toshiba              Advanced: Attempt to retrieve CT dose summary objects and one image from each series -sr                   Advanced: Use if store has RDSRs only, no images.
+Cannot be used with -ct, -mg, -fl, -dx -dup                  Advanced: Retrieve duplicates (objects that have been processed before)
-     -sr                   Advanced: Query for structured report only studies.
-                           Cannot be used with -ct, -mg, -fl, -dx -dup                  Advanced: Retrieve duplicates (studies that are already in database)

-As an example, if you wanted to query the PACS for DX images on the 5th April 2010 with any study descriptions including ``imported`` excluded, first you need to know the database IDs of the remote node and the local node you want the images sent to.
+As an example, if you wanted to query the PACS for DX images on the 5th and 6th April 2010 with any study descriptions including ``imported`` excluded, first you need to know the database IDs of the remote node and the local node you want the images sent to.
 To find these, go to the :doc:`netdicom-nodes` page where the database ID is listed among the other details for each node.

 Assuming the PACS database ID is 2, and the store node ID is 1, the command would look something like:

 .. sourcecode:: console

-    python openrem_qr.py 2 1 -dx -f 2010-04-05 -t 2010-04-05 -e "imported"
+    python openrem_qr.py 2 1 -dx -f 2010-04-05 -t 2010-04-06 -e "imported"

 If you want to do this regularly to catch new studies, you might like to use a script something like this on linux: